 Advancement to Candidacy

 Every student must file an official application for Candidacy for the Degree of Master of “____” after completing one-half of their course requirements and at least one quarter before completing all degree requirements.
 The forms for Candidacy can be found under Forms.
 Students will pay the candidacy fee to the university Cashier’s Office prior to submitting the candidacy form to Graduate Studies.
 This fee is non-refundable.
 A completed form includes a list of courses the student will take to complete degree requirements, as well as signatures from the program.
 If changes must be made to the student’s course plan after he/she has advanced to candidacy, the graduate adviser must recommend these changes to Graduate Studies.
 If the candidacy is approved, Graduate Studies will send a copy to the thesis committee chair (if applicable), the appropriate graduate staff person, and the student.
 If Graduate Studies determines that a student is not eligible for advancement, the graduate program and the student will be told the reasons for the application’s deferral.
 Some reasons for deferring an application include: grade point average below 3.0, outstanding I grades, a grade of U, a grade of D+ or below in required courses, or insufficient units.
+A student must be registered to advance to candidacy.

 Students participating in a Plan II program may take the comprehensive examination once they have advanced to candidacy.
 When they take the exam, students must be registered or on filing fee.
 The results of all examinations must be reported to Graduate Studies using the Master’s Exam Report Form in a timely manner.
 The graduate adviser’s signature on this form signifies that the student has completed all program requirements for the degree.
 A student’s name will not be placed on a degree list until the completed report form is returned to Graduate Studies.